ireneea/tutorial-nextjs-blog/README.md

-# Tutorial Nextjs Blog

-This is based on the official [nextjs documentation tutorial](https://nextjs.org/learn/basics/create-nextjs-app)
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).